outaagunga/documentation/strategy-forex.md

 * **For a Short trade**: The Low of the bar must be greater than the Upper Band.
 * **For a Long trade**: The High of the bar must be less than the Lower Band.
-* **State Control**: Use a "persistent variable" to track if the mean has been touched.
-Once a trade is taken, disable new entries until the price touches the Middle SMA or the opposite band.
+* **State Control (The Latch)**: Use a persistent variable (e.g., var bool longUnlocked = true) to track eligibility.
+This variable must remain true once the Middle SMA or Opposite Band is touched, and must only be set to false the moment a trade is executed.
+This "latches" the state so the script doesn't miss setups that happen several bars after the mean was touched.

 * **Confirm the "Gap":** There should be visible "daylight" or white space between the Bollinger Band and the candle's nearest wick.